 But as nice as those options might be I’ll take the classic clip point found on the Bowie all day.
 The conservative point does not rise too high past the centerline and offers good piercing and scraping performance while still being easy to sharpen, making this a solid choice for defense or utility purposes.

-The Minimalist series are all instantly recognizable thanks to the skinny handles featuring extremely pronounced finger choils.
+The CRKT Minimalist series are all instantly recognizable thanks to the skinny handles featuring extremely pronounced finger choils.

-While this gives the knife an odd, ill-proportioned appearance, they feel good in the hand and more importantly are locked in solidly even during heavier cutting tasks, something I would not feel too confident in attempting with more conservatively shaped handle.
+While this gives the knife an odd, ill-proportioned appearance, they feel good in the hand and more importantly are locked in solidly even during heavier cutting tasks, something I would not feel too confident in attempting with a more conservatively shaped handle.